 The Health Information Technology (HIT) Associate of Science Degree program will prepare you for a career in the health information field.
 As part of this degree path, the program allows you to apply credits from your Medical Billing and Coding certificate to the HIT Associate Degree program at Carrington College.
-Transfer in up to 36 eligible credits from your Medical Billing and Coding certificate Billing and Coding certificate and Coding certificate billing and Coding certificate program.
+Transfer in up to 36 eligible credits from your Medical Billing and Coding certificate program.
 Although most courses for this program are delivered in an online format, students are required to complete a 90-hour Health Information Practicum in an approved health care setting.